 The authorized capital of the Corporation consists of an unlimited number of common shares without par value and an unlimited number of preferred shares without par value.
-There were 104,927,440 common shares of the Corporation issued and outstanding as of the close of business on July 4, 2019, each share carrying the right to one vote.
-There were no preferred shares issued and outstanding as of the close of business on July 4, 2019.
+There were 177,352,545 common shares of the Corporation issued and outstanding as of the close of business on October 29, 2021, each share carrying the right to one vote.
+There were no preferred shares issued and outstanding as of the close of business on October 29, 2021.

-Only Shareholders of record as at the close of business on July 4, 2019 (the "Record Date") who either personally attend the Meeting or who have completed and delivered a form of Proxy in the manner and subject to the provisions described under the heading "Appointment and Revocation of Proxies" shall be entitled to vote, or have their common shares voted, at the Meeting, or any adjournment thereof.
+Only Shareholders of record as at the close of business on October 29, 2021 (the "Record Date") who either personally attend the Meeting (see "COVID-19 Precautions" below) or who have completed and delivered a form of Proxy in the manner and subject to the provisions described under the heading "Appointment and Revocation of Proxies" shall be entitled to vote, or have their common shares voted, at the Meeting, or any adjournment thereof.
 On any poll, each Shareholder of record holding common shares of the Corporation on the Record Date is entitled to one vote for each common share registered in his or her name on the list of shareholders as at the Record Date.